toasterllc/MSPFETSim/README.md

 # Writing New Drivers

 MSPFETSim leaves a minimal interface for drivers to implement in order to add support for new debug probe hardware.
-This driver interface, declared in `MSPDebugDriver.h`, consists of 5 functions with semantics that amount to toggling IO pins:
+This driver interface, declared in `MSPDebugDriver.h`, consists of 5 functions with semantics that amount to toggling the `TEST` and `RST` pins:

     void sbwTestSet(bool val);
     void sbwRstSet(bool val);